alexanderkoller/pergamon/src/bibtypst-styles.typ

   /// See the documentation for @default-bibstring in @sec:package:utility for
   /// more information on the bibstring table.
   ///
+  /// #todo[Check that this documentation is still there!]
+  ///
   /// -> dictionary
   bibstring: (:),